fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 ### The path to optimization

 We have to get rid of costly multiplications.
 Let's consider an iterative approach.
 The first order of business is to accept that we can reconstruct any rotation angle by summing or subtracting known rotation angles that are carefully selected.
 In other words, we can always superpose our constructed vector on top of the desired one given 16 attempts at rotating it by picking into a set of precomputed angles.

 To help picture these sequential rotations, we can compose transformations based off of eq.2.
-Let's factor-out $\cos{\theta_1}$ to represent one rotation.
+Let's factor out $\cos{\theta_1}$ to represent one rotation.

 $$